Foundation Year (Year 0):

 Further information about the foundation year can be found by

-This degree in Banking and Finance is comprised of a number of core modules, with a range of options, totaling 360 credits across all years to develop your specific interests and expertise:
+This degree in Banking and Finance is comprised of a number of core modules, with a range of options, totalling 360 credits across all years to develop your specific interests and expertise:

 - Banking and Finance

 - The Economy

 - French / Spanish / Mandarin Chinese/ Communication in Professional Contexts 1

 - Applied Business Spanish 1 / Applied Business French